vaishnavidevi23013992/Advanced-C-Lab-Manual/module 10.md

-EXP NO:18 C PROGRAM TO TRAVERSE A DOUBLY LINKED LIST
+EXP NO:18 C PROGRAM TO TRAVERSE A DOUBLY LINKED LIST.

 Aim:
 To write a C program to traverse a doubly linked list.